 vacant safety assessments

 How We Do It

-We are designed to build a culture of neighborly communication and responsibility in the city of Detroit.
-In order to reduce crime in the area, we are working with local residents to create block clubs, a forum for residents to connect and create neighborhood safety strategies.
+AMUS is designed to build a culture of neighborly communication and responsibility in the City of Detroit.
+In order to reduce crime in the area, we work with local residents to create block clubs, a forum for residents to connect and create neighborhood safety strategies.